UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Place your Wi-Fi extender halfway between the main router and the dead zone to ensure it receives and broadcasts a strong signal.

-The most common mistake people make during installation is placing the Wi-Fi extender directly in the dead zone where the signal is already weak.
-An extender works like a relay runner; it needs to receive a strong signal from the main router to pass it along effectively.
-If you place the device in a room that already has poor connectivity, it will only boost a weak, unstable signal, resulting in frustratingly slow speeds.
+The most common mistake people make during installation is plugging the hardware directly into the room where the signal is already weak.
+An extender works exactly like a relay runner — it needs to receive a strong, stable signal from the main router in order to pass it along effectively.
+If you place the device in a room that already suffers from poor connectivity, it will only boost a weak, unstable signal, resulting in frustratingly slow speeds and constant disconnects.

-Large metal appliances like refrigerators and thick concrete walls are major signal killers.
-For the best performance, try to elevate your extender on a bookshelf rather than hiding it behind a couch or low furniture.
+Large metal appliances like refrigerators, thick concrete walls, and even large mirrors are major signal killers.
+For the best performance, try to elevate your extender on a bookshelf or side table rather than hiding it behind a couch or low furniture.

 Diagram illustrating the steps to connect a Wi-Fi extender using the WPS buttons on both devices.